-- rapid concept sketches, annotated using technical terminology, with - utilisation of 2D and/or 3D illustrations - evidence of a clear relationship between research and concept development, through images and annotations linked to the statement of intent - ongoing client consultation - design development, i.e. the development of four designs reflecting a progression of ideas towards a solution, with - utilisation of 2D and/or 3D illustrations - evidence of a clear relationship between research and concept development, through images and annotations using the statement of intent - ongoing client consultation - justification of the final design, using the statement of intent and client consultation. - 6.
+- rapid concept sketches, annotated using technical terminology, with - utilisation of 2D and/or 3D illustrations - evidence of a clear relationship between research and concept development, through images and annotations linked to the statement of intent - ongoing client consultation - design development, i.e. the development of four designs reflecting a progression of ideas towards a solution, with - utilisation of 2D and/or 3D illustrations - evidence of a clear relationship between research and concept development, through images and annotations using the statement of intent - ongoing client consultation - justification of the final design, using the statement of intent and client consultation - justification of the selection of materials against comprehensive design needs as well as the functional and aesthetic properties of materials. - 6.
 Production documents (recommended maximum of seven pages)